JaimeMagiera/openshift-deployment-configuration-notes/vSphere/UPI-Prerequisites.md

 max-lease-time 300;     # 5 minutes

 # sepp.net DNS zones
-zone sepp.net. {
+zone homelab.net. {
   primary 192.168.178.5; # This server is the primary DNS server for the zone key rndc-key;       # Use the key we defined earlier for dynamic updates }
+zone 178.168.192.in-addr.arpa. {
+  primary 192.168.178.5; # This server is the primary reverse DNS for the zone key rndc-key;       # Use the key we defined earlier for dynamic updates }

-ddns-domainname "sepp.net.";
+ddns-domainname "homelab.net.";
 ####################################################################################